How to Properly Sanitize Office Desks and Shared Workspaces

 • Train staff on safe handling and appropriate disinfectant dilution to ensure optimal use.

-UV-C Disinfection for Air and Surfaces
+UV-C sanitization for Air and Surfaces

 How Germicidal UV-C Light Works